p2c2e/p2c2e.github.io/_posts/articles/2022-02-12-truenas-mirror.md

 I am pasting the 3rd and 4th steps below, in the hopes that it will help others.

-(
-In my setup, ada0 was the first HDD, ada1 was the Boot SSD and the newly added drive was ada2 pool01 is the name of the storage/data pool with the single ada0 drive - it had two partition - swap and the actual data I realized that I don't need the swap
+In my setup, *ada0* was the first HDD, *ada1* was the Boot SSD and the newly added drive was *ada2*.  *pool01* is the name of the storage/data pool with the single ada0 drive - it had two partition - swap and the actual data.
+I realized that I don't need the swap
-)

 (3)
 ```